NTriKhang/tetris-game/README.md

 # tetris-game
-tetris game using c++ and opengl

-this a game I wrote when i were a freshman so it look very trash, but u can run it so please don't blame me.
-Just install opengl and click on Project -> Property -> Configuration
+File code  that can run tetris game using c++ and opengl.
+I wrote this when I were a freshmen so it very trash.
-Manager -> change the active solution to x86.
-The include<glut.h> is in collision.h file.